mascarenhasav/AbCD/abcd/plot/README.md

-The scripts is this dir are used to generate figures of error over generations from the data of the experiments.
+## The scripts is this dir are used to generate figures of error over generations from the data of the experiments.

-The setup of the plot is made by each "config.ini" file.
+### The setup of the metrics codes is made by the "config.ini" file.

 Also, it is necessary pass some arguments when call the script.
 The sintax for currentError and offlineError is: